athj97/Seniors-Project-2019/README.md

 The C code used for my seniors project.

 # Project Description
-Self balancing Stewarts Platform, using 6 digital motors and Arduino.
+ - Project aims to alleviate condition of a patient while travelling in an ambulance.
+ - Balancing was achieved using Stewart's Platform mechanism, which gives 6 degrees of freedom.
+ - The project makes use of digital servos and Arduino microcontroller, running with 'C' programming.